Frequently Asked Questions

 When and where can I buy a creation?

-You can buy a creation from October 15 – November 30 at our store on Bricklink.
+You can buy a creation from October 15 – November 30 each year at our Bricklink store.

 When and where can I donate a creation?

 You can donate a creation from October 1 – November 15 of each year.
 Doing so is simple, just fill out a donation form.

 You can buy a creation after you have registered for an account on Bricklink.
 When you place an order, you will receive an invoice within 48 hours, where you can then pay by PayPal.

 These are the original and one-of-a-kind LEGO creations by fan builders, several of whom are among the best at what they build.
 All creations are custom designed from the builder’s imagination, which doesn’t come in a snap.
 A medium sized creation usually takes hours or even days, and the LEGO bricks aren’t cheap either.
 The money is going towards making the holidays better for the children, what could top that?

 Creations may be gradually discounted as time goes by, but each one is gone for good once someone buys it.